 With your reach and engagement metrics in hand, the last step is to analyze the results and incorporate your learnings for further internal communications success.

 We’ve already covered short-term wins, like re-targeting content and re-sending notifications to ensure your message is getting to those who need it.
 Longer term, reach and engagement metrics are also excellent resources to inform yearly or quarterly editorial planning and keep your content relevant.

 And, of course, these are exactly the kinds of numbers you need to present a killer report to management or back up your department performance review.
 Modern communications solutions should make it easy to collect and export your results, like with a quick CSV export.

 By measuring and connecting your internal comms outcomes to broader business goals, you can show your worth to management in concrete metrics that they understand.
 In turn, tangible results help you justify a bigger budget or more manpower for your team, underscore the importance of your work, and finally snag you a strategic seat at the executive table.

 No More Gut Feelings

-While measuring your key internal communication metrics should be a priority for every internal communications professional, it doesn’t need to be a Herculean task.
+Measuring your key internal communication metrics should be a priority for every internal communications professional.
+And it doesn’t need to be a Herculean task.
 Investing in platforms that do the heaving lifting for you should be a no-brainer.
 So, you can spend less time trying to collect and crunch the numbers and more time creating effective communications that work towards your strategic goals.

-We hope these ideas for measuring your key internal communications metrics were helpful and start you on the path to success!
-If you’re looking for an internal communications platform that makes measuring your success as easy as 1...2...3 and is loved by analyst like Clearbox ("Staffbase analytics are some of the best we’ve seen across any
+We hope these ideas for measuring your key internal communication metrics were helpful and start you on the path to success!
+If you’re looking for an internal communications platform that makes measuring your success as easy as 1...2...3 and is loved by analysts like Clearbox ("Staffbase analytics are some of the best we’ve seen across any